jessepav/lacygoill-wiki-backup/terminal/colors.md

 For example, `#123456` shouldn't be a shade of gray, while `#121212` could be.

 ##
-## A terminal can use colors outside the palette.
-Usually, what do they colorize?

-It depends on  the terminal, but, among other things,  they're used to colorize some elements of the UI:

-   - text foreground
-   - terminal background
-   - cursor
-   - tab activity
-   - text selection
-   - bold text
-   ...

-The colors used for these don't belong to the palette.
-They are not meant to be used by a program to color an *arbitrary* element of its UI.
-Their only purpose is to color some *fixed* elements of the UI of the terminal.

-##
 ## `$ palette`
 ### What do the colors in the same column in the output of `$ palette` have in common?